ramonkcom/drf-launchpad/docs/custom-settings-and-flags.md

     # The callback to send the password recovery email
     'SEND_CALLBACK': '',

+    # Whether to send the recovery email even in development
+    'SEND_EMAIL_IN_DEV': False,

     # The time period in second the user can use the token to recover the password
     'TOKEN_TIMEOUT': 60 * 60 * 24,